JoBlake/Sailing-Malta-2024/README.md

 - Click annotation icons to view the text and timestamp
 - Annotations list showing all annotations
 - Click annotations in the list to jump to that position on the track
+- **Auto-load**: Annotations are automatically loaded from `sailing-annotations.json` in the track directory when the app starts (if the file exists)
-- **Save Annotations**: Export all annotations to a JSON file for later use
+- **Save Annotations**: Export all annotations to `sailing-annotations.json` for later use
-- **Load Annotations**: Import previously saved annotations from a JSON file
+- **Load Annotations**: Manually import annotations from a JSON file

 ## Prerequisites